blujay2025/Project-Management-Tool/README.md

 # Project Management Tool

 ## Purpose:
 As someone who's used Atlassian's Trello for practically all of my college programming classes, I've always found Kanban boards to be an intuitive way of organizing project tasks efficiently.
-Thus, as my first full-stack web application, I thought it would be cool to make a clone of Trello!
+Thus, I thought it would be cool to make a clone of Trello!
 Though nearly not as advanced, users can create and view existing boards, create and move around tasks for a particular project between lists (To Do, Doing, Completed), and communicate via a chat room to other contributors of a project board.
 Ultimately, I gained a fun exposure to front-end development, back-end development, database management, and real-time communication using web sockets.

 ## Link to Project Management Tool:
 - Feel free to check it out here: <https://projmanagementtool-4875687585.us-central1.run.app>